-In fact, finishing time for Stabiliser steers is just 18 months and they achieve this with a low level of concentrate cost.
+In fact, the finishing time for Stabiliser steers is just 18 months and they achieve this with a low level of concentrate cost.

 So, yes Stabiliser calves are born small, but not weedy.
 And it is intentional as it significantly reduces problems at calving time.
-But once they out, they reach finishing weight quicker on less feed.
+But once they are out, they reach finishing weight quicker on less feed.

 Stabilisers are not as shapely as continentals

 Again, this is another belief that is based on truth.
 In fact, this is often said to deride Stabiliser cattle, but we don’t find it derisory at all.

 It is true that if you like your bulls to look like Arnold Schwarzenegger circa 1974, Stabiliser cattle might not be for you.

 But just like Arnold’s Mr Olympia-winning physique, some things are best for the show!